 What is an Audiogram?

-An audiogram is a short clip from your podcast (normally an audio clip + a still image + waveform generator) that highlight the key theme or idea of your episode to start a conversation on social media, inform listeners about your new episode, and grow your podcast subscriber count as a whole.
+An audiogram is a short clip from your podcast (normally an audio clip + a still image + waveform generator) that highlights the key theme or idea of your episode to start a conversation on social media, inform listeners about your new episode, and grow your podcast subscriber count as a whole.

 Audiograms are a powerful marketing tool because they let your social media audience hear your podcast without ever having to leave the social platforms.
-But they also provide potential to push new listeners to your show once they get interested in the content of your episode.
+But they also provide the potential to push new listeners to your show once they get interested in the content of your episode.